Monday, April 13, 2026

 A total of 120,000 lots are to be sold internationally.
 The entire amount donated will go to the French Alzheimer’s research organization Fondation Recherche Alzheimer in France.
 The proceeds will be used over several years to support international research projects that link teams across national borders.

-The “kick” is the chance to win, but the foundation is the donation.
-There have already been two previous auctions – and these also had clearly defined funding objectives.
-In 2013, the focus was on Tyros in Lebanon: the proceeds were used to support a craft village that would preserve traditional craft techniques while providing work, training and local value creation.
-In 2020, water and hygiene projects were financed by the aid organization CARE.
+The “thrill” is the chance to win, but the foundation is the donation.
+There have already been two previous auctions—and those, too, had clearly defined charitable goals.
+In 2013, the focus was on Tyros in Lebanon: The proceeds were used to support a crafts village designed to preserve traditional craft techniques while also providing jobs, training, and local economic benefits.
+In 2020, water and sanitation projects run by the aid organization CARE were funded.

 Tickets & Infos: https://1picasso100euros.com/